xpack-dev-tools/openocd-xpack/README-PUBLISH.md

 ## Test

-Install the binaries on all supported platforms and check if they are functional, using the Eclipse STM32F4DISCOVERY blinky test.
+Install the binaries on all supported platforms and check if they are functional, using the Eclipse STM32F4DISCOVERY blinky test and the `-f "board/stm32f4discovery.cfg"` configuration file.

 ## Create a new GitHub pre-release